quidame/ansible-role-iptables-apply/README.md

   anymore.
 - per-rule firewall management, allowing other roles to add or remove rules when installing or uninstalling services respectively.
-- easy-to-write rules, with a list of dictionnaries with only two mandatory parameters.
+- easy-to-write rules, with a list of dictionaries with only two mandatory parameters.

 This role ships a custom ansible module `iptables_state` to manage saving and